eksctl-io/eksctl/userdocs/src/community.md

 The first stage of this is implementing support for [Flux v2](https://fluxcd.io/).
 This support already exists in an experimental form in `eksctl` (`eksctl enable flux`) and work there will carry on throughout the year.
-The next stage is to deprecate support for Flux v1, and expand the capacity of quickstart profiles.
-More information can be found [here](https://github.com/weaveworks/eksctl/issues/2963).